Ge-Lab/MPKin-MPKin-Simu/README.md

 paf_file: a file contains the allele frequencies of a population and the mutation rates (both paternal and maternal) of the markers.
 See examples in the folder of AlleleFreq

-ped_file: a pedigree file, which follows the same format as GATK Pedigree format, except that the last column was named as ¡°Pop¡± (i.e., population) but was not in simulation.
+ped_file: a pedigree file, which follows the same format as GATK Pedigree format, except that the last column was named as Â¡Â°PopÂ¡Â± (i.e., population) but was not in simulation.
 See examples in the folder of CommonRelationships

 output_file: the simulated pedigrees